catalyst-cloud/catalystcloud-docs/source/getting-started/support.rst

 ***********

-Our status page shows the state of our services in each region and also informs you about planned maintenance.The status page can be found here: https://catalyst.net.nz/catalyst-cloud/status
+Our status page shows the state of our services in each region and also informs you about planned maintenance.
+The status page can be found here: https://catalyst.net.nz/catalyst-cloud/status